abinashpun/e1039-tutorial/cm1811/README.md

 make
 make install
 ```
-A dynamic library, 'libsimple_ana.so' should be generated and installed at <path-to-install/lib>
+A dynamic library, 'libsimple_ana.so' should be generated and installed at <path-to-install/lib> and header at <path-to-install/include>

  - Add `<path-to-install>/lib` to your `LD_LIBRARY_PATH`